pkddacoliat/cit-blockchain-network/README.md

-# FYP - Business Network Application (BNA)
+# CIT Private Blockchain Network

-This repository contains the business definitions (i.e. model files, permissions, chaincode, and query) for the private blockchain network for my final year project.
+This repository contains the business model for the private blockchain network based on an academic institution like Cork Institute of Technology (CIT).
+The business network created on this repo can be used to store academic records of a student.

 Link to the tasks list: [TODO.md](TODO.md)